 Cry Innocent at Ingersoll’s Ordinary

-We at History Alive, Inc. have decided to focus on getting a classroom length (50-minute) version of an interactive, multimedia Cry Innocent: the People Versus Bridget Bishop to students, whether they are learning at home or learning in a physical classroom with their teachers.
+We at History Alive, Inc. have developed a classroom length (50-minute) version of an interactive, multimedia Cry Innocent: the People Versus Bridget Bishop to students, whether they are learning at home or learning in a physical classroom with their teachers.
 This version of Cry Innocent brings the participant into Salem Village as a guest at Ingersoll’s Ordinary (the tavern) where the pre-trial examination of Bridget Bishop is happening in the back room.
 The Ingersolls, who host the experience, run the tavern and hear all the gossip.
 They are hungry for more detail and it’s the audience’s job to spy on the proceedings and tell them what they’re missing.
 The Ingersolls can also answer all kinds of questions about the characters, since barkeeps know pretty much everything about a small community.

 In 1692, Bridget Bishop is questioned at her pre-trial examination at Ingersoll’s Ordinary in Salem Village.
 Ezekiel Cheever records the testimony while Judge John Hathorne leads the proceedings and Reverend Hale looks on.